 The Attorney General's Division of Open Government is responsible for enforcing the Open Meeting Law.
-The Attorney General has the authority to take and investigate complaints, bring enforcement actions, issue advisory opinions, and issue regulations.
+The Attorney General has the authority to receive and investigate complaints, bring enforcement actions, issue advisory opinions, and promulgate regulations.

-The Division of Open Government regularly seeks feedback from the public on ways in which it can better support public bodies to help them comply with the law's requirements, and offers online and in-person training on the Open Meeting Law.
-The Division of Open Government will also respond to information requests from public bodies and the public.
+The Division of Open Government regularly seeks feedback from the public on ways in which it can better support public bodies to help them comply with the law's requirements.
+The Division of Open Government offers periodic online and in-person training on the Open Meeting Law and will respond to requests for guidance and information from public bodies and the public.